Capture of USS Chesapeake: Aftermath

-As the first major naval victory in the war of 1812 for the British, the capture raised the morale of the Royal Navy.
-After setting out on 5 September for a brief cruise under a Captain Teahouse, Shannon departed for England on 4 October, carrying the recovering Broke.
-They arrived at Portsmouth on 2 November.
-After the successful action, Lieutenants Wallis and Falkiner were promoted to the rank of commander, and Messrs.
-Etough and Smith were made lieutenants.
-Broke was made a Baronet that September.
+As the first major naval victory of the war for the British, the capture raised the morale of the Royal Navy.
+After a brief cruise under a Captain Teahouse, Shannon departed for England on 4 October, carrying the recovering Broke.
+She arrived at Portsmouth on 2 November.
+After the successful action, Lieutenants Wallis and Falkiner were promoted to commander, and Messrs Etough and Smith were made lieutenants.
+Broke was made a baronet in September.
 The Court of Common Council of London awarded him the freedom of the city and a sword worth 100 guineas.
-He also received a piece of plate worth 750 pounds and a cup worth 100 guineas.
+He also received a piece of plate worth £750 and a cup worth 100 guineas.
 Captain Lawrence was buried in Halifax with full military honours; six British naval officers served as pallbearers.
-Chesapeake, after active service in the Royal Navy, was eventually sold at Portsmouth, England, for £500 in 1819 and broken up.
-Some of the timbers of Chesapeake were used in the construction of the Chesapeake Mill in Wickham, Hampshire.
-Shannon was reduced to a receiving ship in 1831, and broken up in 1859.
+Chesapeake, after active service in the Royal Navy, was sold at Portsmouth for £500 in 1819 and broken up.
+Some of her timbers were used to build the Chesapeake Mill in Wickham, Hampshire.
+Shannon was reduced to a receiving ship in 1831 and broken up in 1859.

-Gravestones for the casualties of Chesapeake (left) and Shannon (right), CFB Halifax, Halifax, Nova Scotia.
+Gravestones for the casualties of Chesapeake and Shannon, CFB Halifax, Halifax, Nova Scotia.

-In the US, the capture was seen as a humiliation, and contributed to popular sentiment against the war.
+In the United States, the capture was seen as a humiliation and contributed to popular sentiment against the war.
 Many New Englanders, now calling the conflict "Madison's war" after James Madison, demanded that he resign the presidency.
-But while the Chesapeake was captured, Lawrence's admonition to his crew has inspired American sailors ever since.
+The defeat was especially damaging because it reversed the expected public script of the encounter: Chesapeake had sailed out before spectators anticipating an American triumph, but the ship was instead captured in a short action and taken to Halifax as a British prize.
+Lawrence's death and his admonition to his crew later gave the United States Navy one of its best-known slogans, but this patriotic memory also softened the public recollection of a conspicuous defeat.

+American newspapers and commentators initially offered several explanations for the loss, including rumours of an explosion, claims that Shannon had used unfair devices, and assertions that the British frigate had enjoyed a decisive superiority in guns or crew.
+Robert E. Cray Jr. has argued that such explanations helped Americans preserve Lawrence's heroic reputation while making the defeat easier to accept.
+These claims did not withstand closer comparison of the two ships.
+In material terms the frigates were closely matched, and Chesapeake carried more men; the decisive differences lay in Shannons fire discipline, Broke's long preparation of his crew, and the collapse of Chesapeakes command structure once Lawrence and other senior officers were struck down.